BIKASH1002/Sales-Data-Dashboard--MS-Excel/README.md

 **4) Product Sales Distribution Among Cities:**
 A pie chart provides a proportional breakdown of product sales by city.

-# Setup

-Microsoft Excel

 # Features

-**1) Interactive Filters:** Users can filter the data by order date, city, and product category.
+**1) Interactive Filters:** Users can filter the data by order date, city and product category.

 **2) Dynamic Visuals:** All visuals are interlinked to update dynamically based on selected filters.